If the earth was a single state, Istanbul would be its capital.”- Napoleon Bonaparte

 Istanbul Place Apartments on Tripadvisor

-Holder of the Traveller’s Choice award, Istanbul Place Apartments are #1 of 1,797 Specialty Lodgings in Istanbul.
+Holder of the Traveller’s Choice award, Istanbul Place Apartments is #1 of 540 apartments in Istanbul in Istanbul.

 This is a sponsored article in association with Istanbul Place Apartments.